What is Ant?

 Despite these benefits, Ant has a number of drawbacks which limit its adoption across teams:

-Since it lacks a GUI, the Ant tool has a steeper learning curve than change sets.
+Since it lacks a Graphical User Interface, the Ant tool has a steeper learning curve than change sets.
 This lack of interface is a barrier to many non-developers and means many admins and teams are unable to use it at all.

 Running deployments with Ant requires manual editing of metadata which is error-prone and time-consuming.